LongxingTan/open-retrievals/docs/source/quick-start.rst

 Fine-tune embedding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we want to further improve the retrieval performance, an optional method is to fine tune the embedding model weights.
-It will project the vector of query and answer to similar representation space.
+To further improve the retrieval performance, we can fine tune the embedding model.
+It can project the vector of query and answer to similar representation space to get better retrieval performance.

 .. code-block:: python